 Multiple factors contribute to the overperformance of men.
 The association between inferred gender and manuscript decision could be attributed to implicit gender bias by journal gatekeepers, however, there are other types of bias that may contribute to, or obscure, gender bias; for instance, a recent evaluation of peer-review outcomes at eLife found evidence of preference for research submitted by authors from a gatekeeper’s own country or region (20).
 Other studies have documented prestige bias, where men are over-represented in more prestigious (i.e., more respected and selective) programs (30).
 It is therefore possible, that what seems to be gender bias could be geographic or prestige bias interacting with the increased proportion of women submitting from outside the US or from lower prestige institutions (e.g., the highest rate of submissions from women were at low research institutions, 37%; Fig. 4A).

 To quantify how these factors affected manuscript decisions, we next looked at the outcome of manuscripts submitted only by corresponding authors at US institutions, because these institutions represented the majority of manuscripts and could be classified by using the Carnegie Classification of Institutions of Higher Education (27).
 We used the same strategy as described above.
-When only considering US-based authors, the percentage point difference for editorial rejections increased from -3.8 to -1.4 percentage points, reducing the bias against papers submitted by women (Fig. 7A).
+When only considering US-based authors, the bias against papers submitted by women for editorial rejections decreased from 3.8 to 1.4 percentage points (Fig. 7A).
 The trend of percentage point difference in decisions after review for US-based authors mirrored those seen for all corresponding authors at the journal level (Fig. 7B).
-The over-representation of women in rejection decisions increased from -5.6 to -4.4 percentage points, and the over-representation of men in revise only decisions decreased from 5.6 to 4.2, moving manuscript outcomes toward parity (Fig. 7B).
-The difference in the rate of accept decisions changed from -1.4 to 0.2 percentage points after restricting the analysis to US-based authors, indicating near equal acceptance for corresponding authors of both genders.
+The over-representation of women in rejection decisions decreased from 5.6 to 4.4 percentage points, and the over-representation of men in revise only decisions decreased from 5.6 to 4.2, moving manuscript outcomes toward parity (Fig. 7B).
+The difference in the rate of accept decisions changed from favoring women by 1.4 to favoring men by 0.2 percentage points after restricting the analysis to US-based authors, indicating near equal acceptance for corresponding authors of both genders.
 These results suggest that the country of origin (i.e., US versus not) accounted for some of the differences in outcomes by inferred gender, particularly for editorial rejections.

 To address institution-based prestige bias, we split the US-based corresponding authors according to the type of institution they were affiliated with (based on the Carnegie classification) and re-evaluated the differences for men and women (27).
 Editorial rejections occurred most often for women from medical schools or institutes, followed by those from R2 institutions: 32% and 28% of manuscripts from each institution were submitted by women, respectively (Fig. 7C, Fig. S7A).
 This percentage point difference in the editorial rejections of corresponding authors from medical schools or institutes was spread across most of the ASM journals, while the editorial rejection of papers submitted from women at R2 institutions was driven primarily by submissions to JCM (Fig. S7A).
 Evaluating the percentage point difference in acceptance rates by institution and inferred gender mirrored that of editorial rejections for some journals, where submissions from men recieved better outcomes than submissions from women (Fig. 7CD and S7BC).
 For instance, manuscripts submitted by men from medical schools or institutes were accepted up to 10 percentage points more often than those submitted by women (Fig. 7C).